VolunteerMatch: History

 In 2009, it helped thousands of Americans participate in the first September 11 National Day of Service and Remembrance.
 As part of National Volunteer Week on April 16, 2010, UnitedHealthcare and VolunteerMatch released research on the health benefits of volunteering.
-On June 8, 2010, Ben & Jerry's released two ice cream flavors—Berry Voluntary and Brownie Chew Gooder—to promote Scoop It Forward, a partnership with Target and Ben & Jerry’s aimed at encouraging consumers to volunteer at education-related nonprofits.
-December 31, 2010 marked the first time that mission-related revenue covered 100 percent of VolunteerMatch’s annual costs.
+On June 8, 2010, Ben & Jerry's released two ice cream flavors—Berry Voluntary and Brownie Chew Gooder—to promote Scoop It Forward, a partnership with Target and Ben & Jerry's aimed at encouraging consumers to volunteer at education-related nonprofits.
+December 31, 2010 marked the first time that mission-related revenue covered 100 percent of VolunteerMatch's annual costs.
 In September 2011, it listed 71,652 active volunteer opportunities from over 79,920 nonprofit organizations.

-The organization announced it had generated seven million volunteer connections on July 11, 2013 in a press release announcement about its recommendations engine, the first ever for volunteer engagement.
+The organization announced it had generated seven million volunteer connections on July 11, 2013, in a press release announcement about its recommendations engine, the first ever for volunteer engagement.
 On June 16, 2014, VolunteerMatch partnered with LinkedIn to make it dramatically easier for nonprofits to tap into skilled and pro bono volunteer talent from LinkedIn's 300 million members.

 In 2015, VolunteerMatch brought together 35 experts in volunteer engagement to curate an insightful collection of actionable advice on strengthening volunteer programs called "Volunteer Engagement 2.0: Ideas and Insights Changing the World."
 On September 14, 2017, UnitedHealthcare and VolunteerMatch released a follow-up to their original study, which revealed that 75 percent of U.S. adults feel physically healthier by volunteering.

 January 24, 2017, four days after President Donald Trump's inauguration, marked the busiest day in the websites 20-year history.
 From January 20 to February 2, 2017, VolunteerMatch.org welcome over half a million unique visitors.
 Its second highest day of website traffic occurred on November 10, 2016, two days after the 2016 U.S. presidential election.

 On April 25, 2018, VolunteerMatch celebrated its 20th birthday.

+On January 14, 2025, it was announced that VolunteerMatch and Idealist are merging.